lifan0913/node-mongo-complete-bootcamp-2019/03-asynchronous-javascript/notes.md

 Another way to do this is to use async/await inside an IFY.

 We create an async IFY and then inside a try/catch block put our console.logs and async to a new variable (x) the result of the await of our Promise.
 Then we just need to log it.

+---

+## Waiting for Multiple Promises Simultaneously

+Now, for the final part of our study of Promises, let's learn how we can run multiple Promises, all at the same time.

+Lets assume that we want to run 3 pictures in the `getDogPic()` method.

+In order to do this we are going to create 3 new Promises and save them to variables `res1Pro, res2Pro, res3Pro`.

+Then we run the `Promise.all()` method and pass it our 3 promises and await for the completions.

+Once this is done we iterate our result and create an array with the result from our promises and save it to our new file.